-Varied work: indeed, all the work we do for you is one-off (not mass-produced) to suit your wishes and the requirements of your particular building (old or new).
+Varied work indeed: all the work we do is one-off (not mass-produced) to suit the requirements of your particular building, old or new.

 See here for more about the new stained glass we design and make.

 Restoration and conservation

-Clients sometimes send us antique stained glass they’ve bought at auction in Paris or London, sections of which we re-paint or re-furbish as required.
+Clients sometimes send us antique stained glass they’ve bought from auction houses in Paris or London, sections of which we re-paint or re-furbish as required.

 See here for stained glass restoration.

 Working with other stained glass studios

 We can work with other stained glass studios.
 David Williams worked with The Reytiens Glass Studio to help paint the Diamond Jubilee stained glass window for Her Majesty Queen Elizabeth II.

 Our students travel to us from Australia, the USA, South Africa, Norway, Belgium, Canada, Kuwait, the Netherlands, New Zealand, Germany, Japan, Denmark, Singapore, France, the Republic of Ireland and Peru.